-Upon the closing of the IPO, the Company had outstanding an aggregate of 23,200,000 shares of Common Stock and 109,813,762 shares of Class B Common Stock.
-Additionally, any shares of Common Stock sold in this offering will be outstanding (a maximum of 2,867,374 shares).
-Of the total outstanding shares of Common Equity, only the shares of Common Stock sold in the IPO and in this offering will be freely tradable without restriction or further registration under the Securities Act, unless purchased by "affiliates" of the Company, as that term is defined in Rule 144 under the Securities Act (which sales would be subject to certain volume limitations and other restrictions described below).
+Upon the closing of the Combined Offering, the Company will have outstanding an aggregate of 20,200,000 shares of Common Stock (23,200,000 shares if the U.S. Underwriters' over-allotment option is exercised in full), and 109,813,762 shares of Class B Common Stock.
+Of the total outstanding shares of Common Equity, only the shares of Common Stock sold in the Combined Offering will be freely tradable without restriction or further registration under the Securities Act, unless purchased by "affiliates" of the Company, as that term is defined in Rule 144 under the Securities Act (which sales would be subject to certain volume limitations and other restrictions described below).

-The remaining shares of Common Equity held by existing stockholders upon completion of the IPO are "restricted securities" as that term is defined in Rule 144 under the Securities Act.
-In general, under Rule 144 as currently in effect, a person (or persons whose shares are aggregated), including an affiliate, who has beneficially owned shares for at least two years (including, if the shares are transferred, the holding period of any prior owner except an affiliate) is entitled to sell in "broker's transactions" or to market makers, within any three-month period commencing 90 days after the date of the IPO, a number of shares that does not exceed the greater of (i) 1% of the then outstanding shares of such class of the Common Equity (approximately 1,098,138 shares immediately after the IPO) or (ii) generally, the average weekly trading volume in such class of the Common Stock during the four calendar weeks preceding the filing of a Form 144 with respect to such sale, and subject to certain other limitations and restrictions.
+The remaining shares of Common Equity held by existing stockholders upon completion of this offering will be "restricted securities" as that term is defined in Rule 144 under the Securities Act.
+In general, under Rule 144 as currently in effect, a person (or persons whose shares are aggregated), including an affiliate, who has beneficially owned shares for at least two years (including, if the shares are transferred, the holding period of any prior owner except an affiliate) is entitled to sell in "broker's transactions" or to market makers, within any three-month period commencing 90 days after the date of this Prospectus, a number of shares that does not exceed the greater of (i) 1% of the then outstanding shares of such class of the Common Equity (approximately 1,098,138 shares immediately after this offering) or (ii) generally, the average weekly trading volume in such class of the Common Stock during the four calendar weeks preceding the filing of a Form 144 with respect to such sale, and subject to certain other limitations and restrictions.
 In addition, a person who is not deemed to have been an affiliate of the Company at any time during the three months preceding a sale, and who has beneficially owned the shares proposed to be sold for at least three years, would be entitled to sell such shares under Rule 144(k) without regard to the volume and other requirements described above.
 Shares of Common Equity that would otherwise be deemed "restricted securities" could be sold at any time through an effective registration statement relating to such shares of Common Equity.

-Of the 109,813,762 shares of Class B Common Stock outstanding as of the closing of the IPO, 2,562,400 shares were acquired in July 1996 pursuant to the Employee Offering and the concurrent grant of restricted stock awards, and 107,251,362 shares were acquired pursuant to the Split-Off.
-Under current law, absent registration or an exemption from registration other than Rule 144, (a) no shares of Class B Common Stock will be eligible for sale as of October 31, 1996; (b) 107,251,362 shares of Class B Common Stock will be eligible for sale two years from the effective date of the Split-Off, and (c) the 2,562,400 shares of Class B Common Stock sold in the Employee Offering in July 1996 (or granted concurrently therewith) and not repurchased or forfeited will be eligible for sale upon the later of (i) July 1998 and (ii) for those shares pledged to secure purchase money loans for such shares, two years after the release of such pledge.
-In addition, the 2,562,400 shares of Class B Common Stock issued in July 1996 are subject to contractual vesting restrictions, which restrictions begin to lapse in April 1998.
+Of the 109,813,762 shares of Class B Common Stock outstanding as of the closing of the Combined Offering, 2,562,400 shares were acquired in July 1996 pursuant to the Employee Offering and the concurrent grant of restricted stock awards, and 107,251,362 shares will have been acquired pursuant to the Split-Off.
+Under current law, absent registration or an exemption from registration other than Rule 144, (a) no shares of Class B Common Stock will be eligible for sale as of the date of this Prospectus; (b) 107,251,362 shares of Class B Common Stock will be eligible for sale as of the 2,562,400 shares of Class B Common Stock sold in the Employee Offering in July 1996 (or granted concurrently therewith), and not repurchased or forfeited, will be eligible for sale up the later of (i) July 1998 and (ii) for those shares pledged to secure purchase money loans for such shares, two years after the release of such pledge.
+In addition, the 2,562,400 shares of Class B Common Stock is B Common Stock is pledged to contractual vesting restrictions, which restrictions begin to lapse in April 1998.